cvra/can-bootloader/README.markdown

 Correcting a bug in the bootloader could be very complicated, requiring disassembly of the robot in the worst cases.
 Therefore, when implementing the bootloader or the associated protocol, the following safety points must be taken into account:
 * The bootloader must *never* erase itself or its configuration page.
 * It should never write to flash if the device class does not match.
 Doing so might result in the wrong firmware being written to the board, which is dangerous.
-Not implemented yet.
 * If the application CRC does not match, the bootloader should not boot it.
 * On power up the bootloader should wait enough time for the user to input commands before jumping to the application code.